-For full consideration please apply to the 2013 Dismal Swamp Field School no later than April 1, 2013 (and please see registration notes below).
+For full consideration please apply to the 2017 Archaeology Field School no later than May 5, 2017 (and please see registration notes below).

 While subject to modification, the general course schedule represents a rigorous, challenging and fun program.
-We will spend approximately 5 weeks doing archaeological fieldwork in the Refuge; this will include daily (M-F) excursions into the Refuge (generally 8 a.m. to 4:30 p.m. in field) to sites in North Carolina and Virginia.
-We will occasionally also visit other field schools as well as some nearby public historical interpretation sites (e.g., Colonial Williamsburg, James River Plantations, etc.) on scheduled days and unexpected rain out days.
-Laboratory work, such as artifacts cleaning, sorting, and preliminary analysis will also be a part of the class and will take place at the team house.
-Evening discussion groups and lectures will also be part of the educational and social atmosphere of the course.
+We will spend approximately 5 weeks doing archaeological fieldwork; this will include daily (M-F) excursions into Delta, PA from campus (generally 9:30 a.m. to 5:30 p.m. in the field- time is amenable to change to fit an earlier schedule if desired by students collectively), laboratory work, such as artifacts cleaning and sorting.
+Preliminary analysis will also be a part of the class and will take place on days to be determined.
+Discussion groups and lectures will also be part of the educational and social atmosphere of the course.

-As one of the only active extensive excavation programs that focuses on maroons and swamp communities in historical North America, the GDSLS Field School will provide students with unparalleled opportunities to help piece together Diasporic resistance and cultural histories that have great contemporary significance and resonance in public, academic, conservation/preservation, and government sectors in the U.S. and beyond.
+As one of the only programs that focuses on 20th century transient laborer communities in historical North America, the GDULP Field School will provide students with unparalleled opportunities to help piece together resistance and social histories of homelessness and forgotten communities that have great contemporary significance and resonance in public, activist, and academic sectors in the U.S. and beyond.

 Students will have ample opportunities to gain solid experiences and training in a variety of aspects of archaeological fieldwork including, but not limited to, the following:

 In gaining such experiences, students will be paving the way to their future employment in public, academic, and private archaeology research.
 Students who are not planning on a career in archaeology will find the experience of learning the methods and practices of archaeology and working as part of a research team in a vast natural setting to be rewarding and beneficial for any career and personal paths.
-Participating students will play key roles in helping the GDSLS to continue to generate one of the most detailed archaeological data sets available in the United States that pertains to resistant African American maroon and Indigenous American swamp communities.
+Participating students will play key roles in helping the GDULP to generate a detailed archaeological data set of Great Depression-era transient laborer communities which will one of the first of its kind in the United States.

 Generally, students should register through American University for ANTH 560 for 3 or 6 credit hours.
-Costs will include tuition as well as a Field School fee that is not to exceed $600.
-We will be staying during workweeks on property outside of the Refuge (probably in a rented crew house) but within a reasonable distance for daily travel to and from sites.
-On weekends, participants will have the option of staying at the house.
-More details regarding costs and the logistics of accommodations, transportation, and food are provided in field school documents (accessible through links on this page or from the Project Director).
+Costs will include tuition as well as a Field School fee that is not to exceed $475.
+For the duration of the field school, we will be driving to and from the site each day (generally, M-F) in a large van to accommodate all student participants.
+Students will be responsible for bringing food to the site each day as well as some specific pieces of equipment that will be determined before the field school begins.
 Please contact the Project Director if you have any questions or concerns about the costs, logistics, and/or details of the program.

-Admission into the 2013 Field School is by permission of the Project Director and students wishing to be considered for participation should submit a completed Field School Application to the Project Director by mail no later than April 1, 2013 (applications sent by email must have the required participant signature).
+Admission into the 2017 Field School is by permission of the Project Director.
+Students wishing to be considered for participation should submit a completed Field School Application to the Project Director by mail no later than April 25, 2017 (applications sent by email must have the required participant signature).
 Please be aware that any course can be cancelled if enrollees are too few in number.
-So for the sake of the course, interested students should apply as early as possible in the spring (e.g., March).
+So, for the sake of the course, interested students should apply as early as possible in the spring (e.g., March and early April).
 Applications are available on this page or can be obtained from the Project Director.